 Problem: At start-up in analog mode, the probe remains in the error state for over 5 minutes.
-The analog output scaling is unsuitable.Check the analog output scaling with the Insight software and correct the scaling if needed (see Vaisala Insight software (page 37)).
+Possible cause: Solution: The analog output scaling is unsuitable.
+For example, the scale 0 5 %RH is too narrow compared to the full measurement scale of RH.
+Check the analog output scaling with the Insight software and correct the scaling if needed (see Vaisala Insight software (page 45)).
 There is a probe or sensor error.
-Check the probe diagnostics with the Insight software (see Vaisala Insight software (page 37)).
+Check the probe diagnostics with the Insight software (see Vaisala Insight software (page 45)).